e-sites/Natrium/README.md

 - [x] Swift 4.0 compatible
 - [x] Use swift instead of ruby
 - [x] Remove ImageMagick dependency
+- [ ] Different installation options (apart from CocoaPods)
 - [ ] Better error handling / reporting

 # Installation

+> At this time CocoPods is the only available installation option.
+> We're working on other installation steps.

 ## CocoaPods